hpc/mpifileutils/doc/rst/dsync.1.rst

 .. option:: --bufsize SIZE

    Set the I/O buffer to be SIZE bytes.
-Units like "MB" and "GB" may immediately follow the number without spaces (eg. 8MB).
-The default bufsize is 64MB.
+Units like "MB" and "GB" may immediately follow the number without spaces (e.g. 8MB).
+The default bufsize is 4MB.

 .. option:: --chunksize SIZE

    Multiple processes copy a large file in parallel by dividing it into chunks.
    Set chunk to be at minimum SIZE bytes.
-Units like "MB" and "GB" can immediately follow the number without spaces (eg. 64MB).
+Units like "MB" and "GB" can immediately follow the number without spaces (e.g. 64MB).
-   The default chunksize is 64MB.
+   The default chunksize is 4MB.

 .. option:: --daos-prefix PREFIX